cheft/minrouter/README.md

 # minrouter
-a micro middleware router that can be used in both client-side and server-side applications (e.g. Node.js/Express, Koa)
+a micro middleware router that can be used in both client-side (e.g. dot.js, vue, react) and server-side applications (e.g. Node.js/Express, Koa)

 ## features
 * support koa